brannerchinese/rc_study_plans/sections/os_options.md

        * [Installation instructions with i3](http://craig-russell.co.uk/2015/07/13/cromebook-debian-i3.html)

  1. i3

+    **20170328: In the end, I uninstalled `i3` because it's easier to run separate Debian processes in different Chrome windows.**

     > i3 is a tiling window manager, completely written from scratch.
 The target platforms are GNU/Linux and BSD operating systems, our code is Free and Open Source Software (FOSS) under the BSD license. i3 is primarily targeted at advanced users and developers. (https://i3wm.org/, accessed 20170214)
     >